Mursi's Brotherhood may pay price for Egypt currency fall

 After a 3.2 percent slide in the Egyptian pound's value against the dollar this week, some importers and shopkeepers say they are factoring in an even bigger decline and that the uncertainty will be reflected in steep price rises.

 In a country that imports much of its food, including basics such as sugar, tea and cooking oil, that will be keenly felt.
-Around two fifths of Egyptians live on the poverty line on less than $2 a day and depend on state-subsidized staples such as bread to get by.
+Around two fifths of Egyptians live on the poverty line on less than $2 a day an d depend on state-subsidised staples such as bread to get by.

 "We will be forced to raise the price - it's not our choice, it's not corporate greed - or we shut down," said Sherif Abouzeid, executive manager of Global Counter and Trade Offset Co., which imports Indian tea for the lower end of the market.